Kingston High School (New York): Distribution

 KHS-TV debuted on channel 17 via closed-circuit television within campus, later moving internally to channel 5.
 During its first sixteen years, the station could be viewed only within the school.
 As part of a deal with Time Warner Cable and the City of Kingston, KHS-TV began broadcasting programming throughout the district via Kingston Time Warner Cable channel 20 towards the end of December 2008.
 The station remains on channel 5 within the campus, showing slides during the day after Wake Up, KHS! instead of video.

 KHS-TV has slowly branched out to have a limited presence on the Internet, beginning with K.B.
 Alantine Productions, a production group formed in January 2007, and comprising past members Kevin Brice, Alan Fortine, and Richard Valentine.
 The group originally formed in an effort to bring fresh new comedy to Wake Up, KHS!
 The three quickly started an ongoing series featuring characters Mr. Bananaman and Agent V in comedic situations, eventually dubbing the segment "WUKI4" (for "Wake Up, KHS in 4", after a countdown found at the end of some early videos).
 Since the 2006–2007 school year, the segment has expanded to include otherfeatures such as coverage of local events, with the segment's name changing by 0.1 each year.
 Though all members have since graduated, production has continued on a limited basis.

 The organization has also expanded with its production of KHS-TV Summer, a summer program allowing for broadcast beyond the September–June school year.
 Created in the summer of 2009, the show combines comedic shorts with in-depth coverage of local events during the summer months.

 Music

-Kingston High School maintains a music program involving approximately ten percent of the student body.
-The department features a string orchestra, chamber orchestra, chorus, choir, symphonic band, concert band, wind ensemble, and nationally recognized jazz program, which, in 2009, was selected as a finalist at the Essentially Ellington Competition at Lincoln Center in New York City.
+Kingston High School maintains a music program involving approximately fifteen percent of the student body.
+The department features a string orchestra, chamber orchestra, mixed chorus, choir, symphonic band, concert band, wind ensemble, and nationally recognized jazz program, which, in 2009, was selected as a finalist at the Essentially Ellington Competition at Lincoln Center in New York City.
+In 2026, the jazz program was split into two bands including the Jazz Ensemble and Jazz Band to accommodate for size and skill disparities.
+The Jazz Ensemble maintains a higher level of repertoire while the jazz band is used to train incoming students.